keon/CodeGAN/README.md

 python sequence_gan.py
 ```
 will start SeqGAN training.

+## Aknowledgements
+This is one of many exiting projects going on in the *DeepCoding Project*.
+Stay tuned for more awesome stuff.

 Note:
 I built it on top of the original implementation of [SeqGAN](https://github.com/LantaoYu/SeqGAN) which is